Shinda Kahlon

-Satinderpal Singh Kahlon professionally known as Shinda Kahlon is an Indo-Canadian rapper, singer & songwriter associated with Punjabi music.
+Satinderpal Singh Kahlon known professionally as Shinda Kahlon is an Indo-Canadian rapper, singer and songwriter associated with Punjabi music.
 Four of his singles have peaked on UK Asian and Punjabi charts by Official Charts Company; "Majhail" and "Brown Munde" have topped the charts.
 Kahlon released his debut EP Not By Chance in December 2020.
-Kahlon, alongside his label-mates AP Dhillon, Gurinder Gill and Gminxr works as trio under their label ‘Run-Up Records’.
+Kahlon, alongside his label-mates AP Dhillon, Gurinder Gill and Gminxr works as a group under their label Run-Up Records.

-About

-Shinda was born in 1996 into a Punjabi Sikh family and grew up in Ajnala, Amritsar.